'An absurdity': Experts slam WHO's excusal of misconduct

 The panel also found that three WHO managers mismanaged a sexual misconduct case first reported by the Associated Press, involving a U.N. doctor signing a contract to buy land for a woman he allegedly impregnated.

-A confidential U.N. report submitted to WHO last month concluded that the managers’ handling of that case didn't violate WHO’s sexual exploitation policies, because the woman wasn't considered a “beneficiary” of WHO aid, since she didn't receive any humanitarian assistance.
+A confidential U.N. report submitted to the WHO last month concluded that the managers’ handling of that case didn't violate WHO’s sexual exploitation policies, because the woman wasn't considered a beneficiary of WHO aid since she didn't receive any humanitarian assistance.

 Anifa, a Congolese woman who worked at an Ebola clinic in northeastern Congo, said she was offered a job at double her salary in exchange for sex with a WHO doctor and was still traumatized by the experience.